stevenxchung/OMSCS-Notes/CS 6750 - HCI/Test 2/Lesson 20 (3.7) - HCI and Agile Development.md

 # Lesson 20

-In this lesson, we will cover how we might use agile development methods to engage in quicker feedback cycles.
+In this lesson we will cover how we might use agile development methods to engage in quicker feedback cycles.

 ## The Demand For Rapid Hci